rwizi/django-metadata/README.markdown

 # django-metadata addon

 This is a simple addon to your models, with this package you can add metadata to any of your models.
+This fork supports Django 1.8

 By *metadata* we understand attributes/values that are not commonly shared across all instances of a particular model.